All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 [Download CTA Button]

-Compounded GLP-1 medications are not: - FDA-approved products (they're regulated under a different legal framework) - Generic medications (generics have their own FDA approval pathway) - Identical to brand-name formulations (the active ingredient is the same, but excipients and concentrations may differ) - Available without a prescription from a licensed provider
+Compounded GLP-1 medications aren't: - FDA-approved products (they're regulated under a different legal framework) - Generic medications (generics have their own FDA approval pathway) - prepared differently from branded formulations (the active ingredient is the same, but excipients and concentrations may differ) - Available without a prescription from a licensed provider

 Patient Perspective: "My insurance denied Wegovy twice.
 My provider helped me file a peer-to-peer review appeal with supporting documentation from my labs and BMI history.
 Third time was approved.
 Don't give up after the first denial.")
 Brian C., 45, FormBlends patient (name changed for privacy)